-The Michigan Department of Health and Human Services (MDHHS) and other Michigan state officials are strongly urging Michiganders to refrain from gathering with loved ones outside of their household for the Thanksgiving holiday.
+The Michigan Department of Health and Human Services (MDHHS) and other Michigan state officials are strongly urging Michiganders to refrain from gathering with loved ones outside of their household for the upcoming winter holidays.
 The latest epidemic order limits indoor gatherings to 10 people or less, and of no more than two households.
-COVID-19 cases and COVID-19 test positivity rates are at an all time high for our state, and taking action now to slow the spread will allow us to save thousands of lives, avoid a state lockdown and help small businesses keep their doors open for the holiday shopping season.
+COVID-19 cases and COVID-19 test positivity rates are still high, and taking action now to slow the spread will allow us to save thousands of lives, avoid a state lockdown and help small businesses keep their doors open in 2021.

 Alternative gathering ideas

-- Special delivery: Have nearby family members or friends each prepare a dish for your Thanksgiving feast.
-Then, in the days leading up to Thanksgiving or another holiday you’re celebrating, each person can complete a contactless delivery.
+- Special delivery: Have nearby family members or friends each prepare a dish for your holiday feast.
+Then, in the days leading up to the holiday you’re celebrating, each person can complete a contactless delivery.
 You’ll share a portion of your dish with your loved ones, and receive theirs in return, cultivating a homemade holiday feast made with love, even though made separately.
 Jump on a video call while you enjoy the food.

 - Recipe swap: Family members far away?
 Swap recipes via email or text and recreate your family members’ famous dishes in your own kitchen.
 Safely enjoy the familiar tastes and take pride in your new recipe.
 Video chat with family members while you eat and share your cooking triumphs (and fails!) from preparing the meal.

-- After dinner activities: You don’t limit your normal Thanksgiving celebration to just a meal, so keep the virtual merriment going with some activities after dinner.
-Model it after your typical Thanksgiving – do you retire to the couch to watch football after eating?
-Plan a video call with the other football fanatics in your life and sit beside each other (virtually) while you chat and enjoy the game.
+- After dinner activities: You don’t limit your normal holiday celebration to just a meal, so keep the virtual merriment going with some activities after dinner.
+Model it after your typical holiday– do you retire to the couch to watch movies after eating?
+Plan a video call with the other movie buffs in your life and sit beside each other (virtually) while you chat and enjoy the film.
 Does your family usually play games after the big meal?
 Use an online service to keep the tradition going; you can find everything from trivia or charades to a murder mystery game online.
 You could even try something new such as learning to make a new holiday cocktail or dessert together.
 Check out these other 15 ideas for how to make your virtual celebration a fun one.

 Guidelines for gatherings